aikosumarno/ACED/README.md

      the "add card" button.
   4. Next, you will be prompted to add the new question and new answer.
-  5. Now, if you continue to click on the "next card" button, you should be able to see your new card.
+  5. Now, if you continue to click on the "next card" button, you should be able to see your new card added to the end of the deck.
 - You can generate the second required action related to the user story "viewing the cards in a deck" by:
   1. Click on "load existing collection"
-  2. Click on any of the "deck name buttons" below the text your deck
+  2. Click on any of the "deck name buttons" below the text your deck.
-  3. You should be redirected to a new frame corresponding to your chosen deck
+  3. You should be redirected to a new frame corresponding to your chosen deck.
-  4. Click on next and show answer to view all of the cards in your deck
+  4. Click on next and show answer to view all the cards in your deck.
 - You can locate my visual component by running the application
   - upon running the application, you will see a splash screen with a loading bar indicating that the app is loading.